 Back to All Events

-A very warm welcome back to Lotte Betts-Dean following her hugely appreciated appearance with the Marsyas Trio in January this year.
-She returns with the Trio of Helen Vidovich - flute/piccolo, Val Welbanks - cello and Chad Vindin - piano and is joined on this occasion by Raymond Brien - clarinet/bass clarinet and Patrick Dawkins - violin/viola/piano.
+A much anticipated return of Lotte Betts-Dean with the Marsyas Trio: Helen Vidovich - flute/piccolo, Val Welbanks - cello and Chad Vindin - piano and joined on this occasion by Raymond Brien - clarinet/bass clarinet and Patrick Dawkins - violin/viola/piano.

 Programme